smroid/cedar-server/about.md

 provides:

 * Visual support for focusing the camera.
-This is presented in the Cedar-aim user interface as a magnified view of the brightest star in the central region of the field of view (FOV), displayed at a high refresh rate.
+This is presented in the Cedar-aim user interface as a magnified view of the brightest star in the central region of the field of view (FOV), acquired and displayed at a high refresh rate.

 * "Any star" boresight alignment.
 The user centers the central brightest star in the telescope view and then taps a button to capture the x/y position of the